 Lack of printer/scanner standardization.
-You should have a standard printer/scanner in terms of vendor, model, deployment method, naming convention, and printing software (drivers).
-For example, if all of your label printers are from Zebra (vendor), and use model GK420 – this is vendor and model standardization.
-Then, install all the printers in a server and deploy them to all the computers from there.
-Use a naming convention that represents your business structure (city, department, unit number: MIA-WH-1)
+You should have printer/scanner standardization across vendor, model, deployment method, naming convention, and printing software (drivers).
+For example, if all of your label printers are from Zebra (vendor) and use model GK420, this is the vendor and model standard.
+You should install that printer driver on a server and deploy it to all the computers from there.
+Use a naming convention that identifies your business structure (city, department, unit number: MIA-WH-1)

 Decentralized management of printing infrastructure.
 You should standardize and centralize the management of the printing infrastructure as much as possible.
-For example, install all printers in 1 server and manage all the printers from there.
+For example, install all printer drivers on one server and manage all the printers from there.
 This reduces complexities and administration overhead.

 3. WMS TMS Problems

-At the core of most supply chain business two systems play a critical role: Warehouse Management Systems (WMS) and/or Transportation Management Systems (TMS).
+At the core of most of the supply chain business, two systems play a critical role: Warehouse Management Systems (WMS) and/or Transportation Management Systems (TMS).

 The critical role of WMS & TMS are often underestimated by decision makers when selecting the right TMS/WMS solution for their company.

 System instability.
 Most software has services—a subset of applications within the software that perform specific functions for the program.
 Recurrent service failures cause system instability, especially if the service(s) plays a critical role within the application.
 This is a very common problem across many WMS and TMS systems.